Children and Families Act 2014

 Year 7 pupils are provided with additional support on transition.
 Pupils with social skills difficulties are invited to attend the ‘super sevens’ group in order to make new friends.
 The first day in September for year 7 pupils is a further induction day.
 Pupils go to lunch early for the first week in order that they can experience the school canteen.
 Pupils are assessed on transition in order that intervention programmes can be put in place for those pupils who need them.

 Pupils in KS4 receive an extensive programme in order to make them ready to progress to post 16 provisions.
 Representatives from colleges are invited into school in order to speak to the pupils.
 Pupils also go on taster sessions to the local colleges.
 Talks are also arranged by local companies and employers, following the careers programme.
 Pupils are made aware of all of the different avenues they can follow after leaving Philips, including apprenticeships or job training.
-SEN pupils are provided with additional careers support via the Connexions service.
+We have an independent careers advisor, who works in school and SEN pupils are provided with additional careers support.

 |Who can parents/carers contact for further information?|

 |Who would be the first point of contact if a parent/carer wanted to discuss something about a child?